This finance has usually come from organisations with an interest in:

 Typically these investors seek larger growth companies capable of scaling up their operations and multiplying significantly in size.
 In order to realise their investment, they will also require some form of ‘liquidity event’ such as a sale or a refinancing of their investment (typically between 3 and 7 years post investment).
 Examples of these funds and the investments they make are:

 Sources of equity funding for start-up social ventures is much more limited, with the majority coming from Social Angel Investors.
-However, there are a growing number of funds becoming active in this space including Big Issue Invest, Mustard Seed and NESTA.
+However, there are a growing number of funds becoming active in this space including Big Issue Invest and NESTA.

 Social angel investors

 Social angel investors are active individual investors who want to use their investment and support to see both a financial and social return.

 Investment from a social angel may be in the form of debt or equity finance and the terms attached would depend on the individual investor’s requirements.

 There are also a number of Angel Networks and Tax Efficient Funds that may invest in sport related projects where tax reliefs are available and the project generates enough surplus to repay the investment and any interest required by the investor.